 Even if CLA doesn’t turn out to be a miracle cure for cancer, odds are that it will continue to be a very popular dietary supplement.
 According to the Centers for Disease Control and Prevention, close to three out of four American adults are either overweight or obese.
 And it’s a good bet that many of those people will embrace dietary supplements that help them battle the bulge.

 Can CLA help you?
 It might, if you know how to use it.
 Most of the studies conclude that a person needs to take 3.4 grams of CLA (3,400 mg) daily to receive its benefits.
 (The amounts used in many of the studies were two to three times higher, but the treatment period was only 12 weeks.)
 And where you get those 3.4 grams is up for debate.
 According to Peter W. Parodi, a food scientist with the Dairy Research and Development Corporation in Victoria, Australia, of all the CLA found in food, “milk fat is the richest source of CLA.”
-But in low-fat crazed America the consumption of dairy products and red meat has dropped dramatically.
+But in low-fat crazed America the consumption of red meat and dairy products has dropped dramatically.
 Studies at the University of Wisconsin indicate that CLA dietary consumption may have dropped as much as 80 percent in the last two decades.

 But even if you resolve to gulp down several glasses of whole milk each day, you probably won’t be getting enough CLA.
 Changes in livestock feeding practices over the last 50 years have largely removed naturally occurring CLA from our diet.
 Larry D. Satter, Ph.D., an agricultural research dairy scientist at the U.S. Dairy Forage Research Center in Madison, Wis., recently conducted a study comparing the amount of CLA in milk from cows grazing on pasture to the amount from cows fed hay or silage – the fermented feedstuff stored in silos.
 Satter found that pasture-grazing cows had 500 percent more CLA in their milk than those fed silage.
 According to Satter, “This is true even when the non-grazers eat pasture grass conserved as hay.”
 CLA levels in pasture-raised beef have also been found to be higher than those in the meats of grain-fed cattle.